 Investing and Trading Commodities

-Futures, options, stocks, and ETFs are some of the ways to invest in commodities.
+When you’re learning how to get into commodities trading, you have to be familiar with the different ways to invest in commodities, such as futures, options, stocks, and ETFs.
 Some players in the market are the farmers and mining companies producing them.
 Another player would be the manufacturers buying commodities to create finished goods.
 As well as the speculators hoping to buy and sell for a profit based on their knowledge and expectations of prices in the short term.

 Businesses may use commodity futures to navigate risk and uncertainty.
 Budgets and earnings projections can be affected by fluctuations in the prices of the raw materials used to make their products.
 For this reason they use commodity futures to guarantee a supply at a certain price.